Photos

 Digital Cameras

 I have scanned old pictures, both slides and flats, using an Epson 4490 scanner, and had good results.
 I use the wonderful program VueScan to drive the scanner.
 It takes time though -- between 5 and 10 minutes per picture.
+There are many settings and adjustments possible with a scanner, and it takes time to learn how to do a good job.

-For all these cases I then copied the photos from picture disc to my Mac.
+For all these cases, I then copied the photos from picture disc to my Mac.

 Once Pictures are on the Mac

-Never have only one copy of a file you care about: back it up.
-I have a directory which contains all the original picture files from the camera, in subdirectories named things like Nikon28, Nikon29, etc. When a directory gets near to 650MB, I burn it to CD-R and start a new one, in addition to all other backups I do.
+I have a directory which contains all the original picture files from the camera, in subdirectories named things like Nikon28, Nikon29, etc. When a directory gets near to 650MB, I burn it to CD-ROM and start a new one, in addition to all other backups I do.
 If I take a trip and have a lot of pictures that go together, sometimes I will burn a DVD+R or even a DL disc.
 I save these discs in a box; they should last for a long time.
 My idea is to have a read-only backup copy before I start changing things.
 (I took a really great picture in 2001, and while trying out filters in Photoshop, accidentally hit SAVE, and destroyed the original.)

 I make original files read-only just after I copy them to my Mac.
 The idea is that my original should never be changed.. always work on a copy, so if I screw up or change my mind, I can recover.